Global Header

 Crawl-delay: 10

-Be careful when you set crawl delays.
-Too long of a delay can hurt your website’s indexing and ranking.
-This is especially true if your site has a lot of pages and is updated regularly.
+Be cautious when setting crawl delays.
+A prolonged delay can harm your website’s indexing and ranking.
+This is especially true if your site has a large number of pages and is frequently updated.

 6. Noindex directive